 It's essential you buy the best external hard drive that suits your needs if you work with a lot of files and documents with large file sizes - and we're here to help with our list of the best external hard drives money can buy in 2018.

-When looking for the best external hard drive or storage solutions for your needs, you need to make sure you consider some important things.
-For a start, you'll want to get an external drive with the right amount of capacity - after all, you don't want to run out of space, but nor do you really want to pay for storage you're not going to use.
+When you’re out shopping for the best external hard drive for your needs, you need to consider some important details.
+For starters, you’ll need an external hard drive with enough storage – trust us, you don’t want to run out of space at a critical moment.
+However, you also don’t want to pay for storage you’re not going to use.

 You'll also want to think about data transfer speeds - if you're moving a lot of large files to your external hard drive then you'll want something that can move them quickly.